How are high-dose flu vaccines different from other flu vaccines?

 Answer From Pritish K. Tosh, M.D.

-Flu data collected by the CDC shows that standard-dose flu vaccines likely don't work as well in people over age 65 as they do in younger populations.
-People age 65 and older are generally at higher risk than others for severe flu and complications.
-Rates for hospital stays and death linked to flu are generally higher in this age group than they are for younger people.
+• People age 65 and older are at higher risk than others for severe flu and complications.
+Rates for hospital stays and death linked to flu are typically higher in this age group than they are for younger people.

 Are there side effects?

-• Soreness, pain or color change at the site of the shot
+• Soreness, pain or a change in skin color at the site of the shot.

 With